-- Must provide the school with sufficient and up-to-date information about their child's medical needs annually - Are the key partners and should be involved in the development and review of their child's care plan when appropriate - Should carry out any action they have agreed to as part of the care plan implementation - Must make sure all medication is in school following holidays and half terms - Are responsible for providing the school with medication that is in date
+- Must provide the school with sufficient and up-to-date information about their child's medical needs. - Are the key partners and should be involved in the development and review of their child's Medical Care Plan - Should carry out any action they have agreed to as part of the Care Plan implementation.